The Christmas List: Plot

 Danny drags his father to attend the drawing for the Mustang, and his father is surprised when Danny and Melody win.
 Melody gets into trouble because store employees cannot enter drawings, but Danny explains the mix-up and pledges to give her the car until he can drive.
 Melody is attracted to Danny's father, Dr. David Skylar, and while she gives them the car, her boyfriend intervenes and they work out a schedule so that they can share the car, which offers opportunities for Melody and Dr. Skylar to start to share a close bond.
 That same night, a tree appears in Melody's apartment, and Melody's mother changes as well, becoming more maternal and says that the whole family is going to be celebrating Christmas Dickens-style.

 When Danny goes to make another payment on the perfume, he asks Melody to go to lunch with him, and George comes as well.
 However, at lunch Melody and George argue, resulting in Melody pouring a bowl of creme brulee onto George's lap.
-A woman named Faith (Marla Maples) is dating Dr. Skylar and wants to eliminate any competition, so she fakes her engagement to Dr. Skylar, buying a fake ring and bragging to Melody.
+A woman named Faith is dating Dr. Skylar and wants to eliminate any competition, so she fakes her engagement to Dr. Skylar, buying a fake ring and bragging to Melody.
 Upset, Melody gives the car to the Skylars to keep.
 When George proposes clumsily, Melody declines, and when they start to fight, Melody's mother recoils at George, and we find out she put the tree in Melody's apartment, and acted the way she did because she wanted for her daughter to know that she was proud of her.
 David finds out about Faith's treachery and dumps her.
 He and Danny drive to Melody's apartment building where David proposes and Melody accepts, much to Danny's delight and approval.

 Throughout the movie, Melody starts getting other things on her list that she wanted, whether it be fuzzy slippers, or wanting her family to celebrate Christmas Dickens Style.
 But she slowly realizes that while getting everything she wants, repercussions are inevitable, and she realizes that what you want is not always what you need.
 As she starts to fill up the holes from the list, she begins a new life with David, Danny and even having a new baby.